jokob-sk/NetAlertX/front/plugins/README.md

 >6.
 This results in for example this code:
 >
 >```javascript
->    // left part of teh expression coming from compare_column and right from the input field
+>    // left part of the expression coming from compare_column and right from the input field
 >    // notice the added quotes ()") around the left and right part of teh expression
 >    "eval('ac:82:ac:82:ac:82".toString()')" == "eval('ac:82:ac:82:ac:82".toString()')"
 >```